hjabbar-xavor/sample-next/README.md

 #### Specific route data

 For every single route, Next.js is loading data using the `getPageStaticPropsForPath` method.
 Internally, it reloads the site structure via `getSitemapMappings` method and then identifies the content items to load the data.
-Then loads the raw data using Delivery client and `getRawKontentItemSingleResult/getRawKontentItemListingResult` methods and passes them as the **static** `props` to the Next.js processing.
+Then loads the data using Delivery client and passes them as the *Next.js* `props` to the Next.js processing.

 Static props returned from `getPageStaticPropsForPath`: